 To find out if you are eligible for RPL, refer to our Credit Transfer and Recognition of Prior Learning (RPL) page.

-After completing the Tier 2 General Insurance stream, you may enrol in Kaplan’s Tier 1 General Insurance course.
+After completing the Tier 2 General Insurance stream, individuals may enrol in Kaplan’s Tier 1 General Insurance course.

-Although it is not an entry requirement, Tier 2 General Insurance provides underpinning knowledge for FNS41415 Certificate IV in General Insurance.
+Although it is not an entry requirement, Tier 2 General Insurance provides underpinning knowledge for FNS41420 Certificate IV in General Insurance.

-The Tier 2 accreditation program provides the entry level requirements for those required to provide general or personal advice in basic deposit and non-cash payment products and /or general insurance.
+The Tier 2 accreditation program provides the entry level requirements for individuals required to provide general or personal advice in basic deposit and non-cash payment products and /or general insurance.